Tmajor97/Signup-form/README.md

 ## A simple sign-up form using html and css, i might add some functionality using javavscript later on. stay tune✌️

 17/jan,
-added some script file funtionality
+added a script file funtionality